-A set of techniques used for engaging the images and figures of the psyche through imagination.
-Visual and performing arts can be forms of active imagination, as can imaginal dialogue and adventures with inner figures. what is active imagination?
+A set of techniques used for engaging the images and figures of the unconscious psyche through imagination.
+Visual and performing arts can be forms of active imagination, as can conscious imaginal dialogue and adventures with inner figures. what is active imagination?

 Emotion; also how we ‘wear’ our emotions in our facial expressions and body language.

 With Carl Jung and Sigmund Freud, one of the three ‘fathers’ of depth psychology.
 Adler’s focused in large part on the psyche’s perception of power relationships, coining the the now-familiar term, inferiority complex.
 (See Freud and Jung).

 A pattern which recurs in the human psyche across diverse eras and cultures, similar to the concept of the Platonic Form.
 Thought to take its origin in the collective unconscious, the archetype manifests in dreams, fantasies, complexes, cultures, and in myth and folklore.
 Common examples: the hero, the Great Mother, the trickster.

 The idea that our psyche connects things by way of likeness and metaphor.
 We see the principal of association in dreamwork when we consider a dream image and ask, “What does this remind me of in my waking life?”
 By considering these associations, we can develop a better understanding of what the dream might be ‘talking about.’

 The manifestation of archetypal forces in the form of group behavior, often negative in consequence and generally denied, this shadow operates below the level of the group’s awareness.
 Embodied in ‘groupthink’ and mob mentality.
 Sometimes called a cultural complex.

 The wellspring from which the shared archetypal heritage of humanity is drawn.
 Also known as the objective psyche, it is placeless and timeless, providing the ‘ur-stuff’ of our myths, dreams, and symbols.